BARI KIM

 KIRILL POPOV

-Since childhood my relationships with water haven’t worked well.
-I grew up in the region of semideserts, with no place to swim, so it was quite late when I learnt to swim, or rather to float in water.
+Since childhood, my relationships with water haven’t worked well.
+I grew up in the semideserts region, with no place to swim, so I was not a “water person” at all.

-Then contact improvisation came into my life, after that – diving, and later – freediving, and CI in water as a blend of all these things.
+Then contact improvisation came into my life, after that – freediving, and CI in water as a blend of all these things.

-I was driven by freediving so quickly and strongly, that it has been the main occupation in my life for four years already.
+I was driven by freediving so quickly and strongly, so it became my main job and passion and kept this status nowadays.
 My relationships with water are so close that I can’t imagine my life without the sea.

-Freediving is a fascinating world and I want to help others to enter into this world.
+Freediving is a fascinating world and I love to help others to enter into this world.

 JAM TEAM